-- Enable economic development without investing heavily in economic infrastructure. - Implement special economic measures in order to normalise the economies of previously disadvantaged areas. - Bring the social facility-to-population ratio up to CSIR standards where possible; otherwise improve accessibility to Fochville facilities. - Promote the use of bio swales for major developments and municipal storm water systems in order to reduce urban storm water pollution. - In the long term a road link between Kokosi and Losberg should be considered. - A non-motorised transport path should be developed between Kokosi and Fochville, crossing the Loopspruit and linking up either to the proposed new light industrial area or Kort Street. - The road link between Kokosi Extension 7 and the south of Fochville is a priority and should be completed as soon as possible.
+- Enable economic development without investing heavily in economic infrastructure (Except at the Kokosi Hub). - Implement special economic measures in order to normalise the economies of previously disadvantaged areas. - Bring the social facility-to-population ratio up to CSIR standards where possible; otherwise improve accessibility to Fochville facilities. - Promote the use of bio swales for major developments and municipal storm water systems in order to reduce urban storm water pollution. - In the long term a road link between Kokosi and Losberg should be considered. - A non-motorised transport path should be developed between the Kokosi Hub and Fochville, crossing the Loopspruit and linking up either to the proposed new light industrial area or Kort Street. - The road link between Kokosi Extension 7 and the south of Fochville is a priority and should be completed as soon as possible. - All development should take into account the objective of developing the Kokosi Hub as a major new node and facility cluster.